ucb-bar/hammer/src/hammer-vlsi/README.md

 Tool library system
 ===================

-hammer-vlsi imports libraries as python modules.
+hammer-vlsi imports libraries as Python modules.
 For example, if dc was a tool, it would be either 1) a folder named "dc" with __init__.py which follows the given format; 2) a file named dc.py which follows the given format.

-The module should contain an object named 'tool', since hammer-vlsi will do "import dc.tool", for example. `tool` should be an instance of an appropriate subclass of HammerTool (e.g. HammerSynthesisTool).
+The module should contain an class object named 'tool', since hammer-vlsi will do `import dc.tool`, for example, and use it to create an instance of the tool.
+`tool` should be a class object of an appropriate subclass of HammerTool (e.g. `HammerSynthesisTool`).

 Technology library system
 =========================